YannGarcia/repo/dev/g++/projects/embedded/helper/README.md

 In a terminal, execute the command make gendoc to generate the documentation

 ##Usage
-The logger framework is quite simple to use and very intuitive.
+The type converter library is quite simple to use and very intuitive.

 ### Create an instance of the logger
 There are two way to create an instance of the logger: